DoiiarX/PyQt-Figma-Designer/readme.md

 You can find many examples of custom components in the `generator/design/components` directory.

-Feel free to read the documentation of the following classes for more details :
+Feel free to read the documentation of the following modules and classes for more details :

 1`generator.utils`